 25 Jan Private Residence Relief – More Than One Residence

-What is a qualifying residence?
+What is a qualifying private residence?

-Certain periods of long term non occupation (providing there is no other qualifying residence at the same time), in particular when the taxpayer resides in job related accommodation (up to four years), is working overseas (unlimited periods) or for any other reason (up to three years) are ignored.
-Short term periods of non occupation, for instance in respect of holidays, are also ignored and the last thirty six months ownership of any residence which has qualified for relief at some point in time always qualifies for relief for that last thirty six months irrespective of whether the property is occupied in that thirty six months or not.
+Certain periods of long term non-occupation (providing there is no other qualifying residence at the same time), in particular when the taxpayer resides in job-related accommodation (up to four years), is working overseas (unlimited periods) or for any other reason (up to three years) are ignored.
+Short term periods of non-occupation, for instance in respect of holidays, are also being sidelined.
+The last thirty-six months ownership of any residence which has qualified for relief at some point in time always qualifies for relief for that last thirty-six months irrespective of whether the property is being occupied in that thirty-six months or not.

 More than one residence

-Once it is established that there is more than one qualifying residence, it is necessary to establish which residence qualifies for principal private residence relief.
-Only one residence can qualify for principal private residence relief at any point in time (except that relief is automatically available for the last thirty six months of ownership of any residence which has been a principal private residence of the taxpayer at some point in time irrespective of whether any other residence also qualifies for relief in the aforesaid thirty six month period.
+Once it establishes that there is more than one qualifying residence, it is necessary to establish which residence qualifies for principal private residence relief.
+Only one residence can qualify for principal private residence relief at any point in time.
+Except that relief is automatically available for the last thirty-six months of ownership of any residence which has been a principal private residence of the taxpayer at some point in time irrespective of whether any other residence also qualifies for relief in the aforesaid thirty six month period.

 Electing to designate the principal residence

 On the acquisition (or within two years thereafter) of a further residence (or disposal of a residence as long as at least two residences remain), it is likely to be worthwhile to elect (if no such election has previously been made) to make the residence that will not otherwise qualify for principal private residence relief the elected principal residence.
 It is then possible to vary the election shortly thereafter (say a month later) and reinstate the original residence as the elected principal residence.
-The effect of this election is to exempt one month and the last three years of any gain on the second residence from capital gains tax, at the cost of one month’s loss of relief on the principal residence.
+The effect of this election is to exempt one month and the last three years of any gain on the second residence from the capital gains tax, at the cost of one month’s loss of relief on the principal residence.